detra-lab/eslint-config/README.md

    "eslint.validate": ["javascript"] // Add the types of files you want to validate (e.g. "typescript", "javascriptreact", "typescriptreact"])
    ```
 </details>

+## Code of Conduct

+Help us keep the project open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/detra-lab/eslint-config/blob/stable/CODE_OF_CONDUCT.md).

 ## Contributing